renanthera/simc-wiki/Mages.md

 ### Firestarter

-The expression `firestarter_active` can be used to check if Firestarter is active.
+The expression `firestarter.active` can be used to check if Firestarter is active.
+Time until Firestarter becomes inactive is represented by `firestarter.remains`.
 See below.

 ```
-actions=fireball,target_if=firestarter_active
+actions=fireball,target_if=firestarter.active
 # Cast Fireball on any target that will make it crit.
 ```